mintedreward/heartmail/README.md

 - Open to consortium members and closed to outsiders.

-**HeartMail** is:

 - Email 2.0.

 - A peer-to-peer electronic postal system.

-- An instance of OpenSPV plus proprietary extensions.

 - A node on the SBW.